Trinkle23897/Fast-Poisson-Image-Editing/docs/backend.rst

 Parallelization Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~

-MPI cannot use share-memory program model, so that we need to reduce the
+MPI cannot use share-memory program model.
+We need to reduce the amount
+of data communicated while maintaining the quality of the solution.

-amount of data for communication.
-Each process is only responsible for a
+Each MPI process is only responsible for a part of computation, and
-part of computation, and synchronized with other process per
+synchronized with other process per ``mpi_sync_interval`` steps, denoted
-``mpi_sync_interval`` steps.
+as :math:`S` here.
+When :math:`S` is too small, the synchronization
+overhead dominates the computation; when :math:`S` is too large, each
+process computes solution independently without global information,
+therefore the quality of the solution gradually deteriorates.

 For
 `EquSolver <https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/mpi/equ.cc>`__,
 it’s hard to say which part of the data should be exchanged to other
 process, since it relabels all pixels at the very beginning of this
 process.
-We use ``MPI_Bcast`` to force sync all data.
+We use ``MPI_Bcast`` to force sync all data per :math:`S`
+iterations.

 For
 `GridSolver <https://github.com/Trinkle23897/Fast-Poisson-Image-Editing/blob/main/fpie/core/mpi/grid.cc>`__,
 we use line partition: process ``i`` exchanges its first and last line
-data with process ``i-1`` and ``i+1`` separately.
-This strategy has a
+data with process ``i-1`` and ``i+1`` separately per :math:`S`
-continuous memory layout to exchange, thus has less overhead comparing
+iterations.
+This strategy has a continuous memory layout to exchange,
-with block partition.
+thus has less overhead comparing with block-level partition.

-However, even if we don’t use the synchronization in MPI (set
-``mpi_sync_interval`` to be greater than the number of iteration), it is
-still slower than OpenMP and CUDA backends.

 CUDA
 ----